-Prior to becoming the Associate Dean for Leadership Development at Emory University’s Goizueta Business School, Ken Keen had a distinguished 40-year career in the US Army, culminating as a Lieutenant General in charge of the Joint Task Force in Haiti after its devastating earthquake in 2010.
-His experience from his military service around the world, and latterly in a leading global business school, gives a unique vantage point to compare the leadership training approaches both in the military and commercial sectors.
+Prior to becoming the Associate Dean for Leadership Development at Emory University’s Goizueta Business School, Ken Keen had a distinguished 40-year career in the U.S. Army, culminating as a Lieutenant General.
+Among his leadership roles, Keen was in charge of the Joint Task Force in Haiti following its devastating earthquake in 2010.
+Keen’s global experience from his military service, coupled with his current role at a leading business school, gives him a unique vantage point to compare the leadership training approaches from the military and business sectors.

-“The military has always invested a great deal of resources in developing leaders” Keen notes.
-“Throughout a military career, you are always going back to school for both technical expertise and leadership training; businesses struggle with how much they can invest in both time and money, but principally time, in leadership training.”
-The flip side of this is that Keen sees that “the military can learn a huge amount from business about the effectiveness versus efficiency ratio.”
-While acknowledging that efficiency is less paramount than effectiveness in military operations; the key thing is to win, not to have a profit; he sees that there is much the military could do to tighten its belt while remaining highly effective.
+“The military has always invested a great deal of resources in developing its leaders” Keen notes.
+“Throughout a military career, you are always returning to school for both technical expertise and leadership training.
+Businesses struggle with how much they are able to invest into leadership training in both time and money, but principally time.”
+Keen sees that “the military can learn a huge amount from business about the effectiveness versus efficiency ratio.”
+While acknowledging that efficiency is less paramount than effectiveness in military operations where the key thing is to win, not to show a profit; he sees that there is much the military could do to tighten its belt while remaining highly effective.

-Keen brings this merging of the best from both worlds to – Emory Executive Education’s Managerial Leadership Program (MLP).
-MLP focuses on participants achieving a better understanding of their leadership strengths and weaknesses, through Birkman Personality Assessments and 360˚appraisals, and unpacking these in one-to-one coaching sessions during the program.
-As Keen explains this combination of assessment and coaching enables participants to learn about themselves and understand the feedback quickly.
+Keen brings this merging of the best from both the military and business worlds to – Emory Executive Education’s Managerial Leadership Program (MLP).
+MLP focuses on participants achieving a better understanding of their leadership strengths and weaknesses.
+In addition to content rich topics on individual and group leadership, MLP incorporates Birkman Personality Assessments, 360˚appraisals, and one-to-one coaching sessions.
+As Keen explains, this combination of assessments and coaching enables participants to learn about themselves and understand the feedback quickly.

-What sets the program apart from many such top-level leadership programs is the experiential ‘leadership response course’ that is drawn from the long-standing equivalent used in the US Army, Leaders’ Reaction Course.
-The LRC in both pure military and Emory Exec Ed’s usage, takes five to eight groups of people and runs six back-to-back problem-solving events over the course of a day.
-Each event requires the team leader to receive a task, brief their team, develop a plan and then execute it, within a 30-minute period.
-At the end of the 30 minutes there is a quick, ten-minute debrief or ‘after action review’ where the team analyses what they did well and what they did less well, and what they can do next time to improve.
+What sets the program apart from other top-level leadership programs is the experiential ‘Leadership Response Course’ (LRC) that is drawn from the long-standing equivalent used in the US Army’s Leaders’ Reaction Course.
+The LRC, in both pure military and Emory Executive Education’s usage, takes five to eight groups of people through six back-to-back problem-solving events over the course of a day.
+Each event requires the team leader to receive a task, brief their team, develop a plan and then execute it, all within a 30-minute period.
+At the end of the 30 minutes there is a quick, ten-minute debrief or ‘After Action Review’ where the team analyses what they did well, what they did less well, and what they can do next time to improve.

-The team leader role is rotated through the group with each new event, so ideally each participant has the leadership role once through the day.
-The tasks for the event can vary from classic equipment-based ones, which might be using planks to enable the whole team’s passage across a ‘minefield’ to tasks involving going outside the group to gather information.
-As Keen describes it, the tasks are formulated so that their focus is on leadership rather than team-building.
+The role of leader is rotated through the team with each new event.
+Ideally each participant assumes the leadership role once.
+The tasks for the event can vary from classic equipment-based ones, which might involve planks to enable the team’s passage across a ‘minefield’ to gathering information outside the group.
+As Keen describes it, the tasks are formulated with a focus on leadership rather than team-building.

-“In the initial event, typically we see a 70-80% failure rate, as the day progresses and the team sees that it needs to work differently to achieve the tasks – which could be less planning and quicker to execution, or maybe better delegation of tasks within each event – the leaders begin to see how they can run the group more effectively…… but also as the leadership role rotates, the other participants begin to see how they can be better followers too.”
-Keen sees that the ability to follow is part-and-parcel of enabling effective teams, and that the better people understand themselves the better they can be as followers.
+“In the initial event, typically we see a 70-80% failure rate, as the day progresses and the team sees that it needs to work differently to accomplish the tasks – which could be less planning and being quicker to execution, or maybe better delegation of tasks within each event – the leaders begin to see how they can run the group more effectively…… and also as the leadership role rotates, the other participants begin to see how they can be better followers.”
+Keen sees the ability to follow as part-and-parcel of enabling effective teams.
+The better people understand themselves, the better they can be as followers.

-While commercial organizations still struggle to carve out time to develop leadership capacity amongst their managers, this kind of mixture of personal awareness growing and team leading experience under controlled conditions is, Keen believes, a powerful way to fast-track managerial leadership development, having seen it work impactfully in both military and commercial organizations.
+While organizations still struggle to carve out time to develop the leadership capacity of their managers, this mixture of personal awareness and team leading experience under controlled conditions is, Keen believes, a powerful way to fast-track managerial leadership development.
+Keen has observed this being impactful in both military and business organizations.